nik011a/Link_Demo/readme.txt

 Svm outperformed Random forest in almost all metrics  as accuracy and recall Lematization affected performance only slightly but cost a lot in pre processing time

-the class from which i load data to untitled was to large so only the models are uploaded
+the class from which i loaded data to untitled was to large so only the models are uploaded

+***********
+The state of notebook shows the results of latest runs not previous resul opun whic some of the decision were based